datopian/datahub-docs-tech/README.md

 We use mkdocs http://www.mkdocs.org

 1. You need to have python and pip installed
-2. Run `pip install -r requirements.txt` (we deffer from instructions of mkdocs http://www.mkdocs.org/#installation because we have some extra dependencies)
+2. Run `pip install -r requirements.txt` (we differ from mkdocs instructions http://www.mkdocs.org/#installation because we have some extra dependencies)

 # Building the site locally